Huanzhuo/pICA/README.md

 This project is licensed under the [MIT license](./LICENSE).

 ## Todo
-1. Update file path.
+1. Add test data set.
-2. Add test data set.
+2. Merge version 1.0 with interval extration to the branch pICA-v1.0
-3. Merge version 1.0 with interval extration to the branch pICA-v1.0
+3. Replace the FastICA implementation of sklearn.